maloan/micro_climate_classification/README.md

 - `clustering_new_data/`: This directory contains the application used to predict new data clusters.

 - `data/`: Stores all the collected and processed data, including historical weather data, survey data, and various data frames in CSV and pickled formats.
-Most of the data is not included for security reasons
+The data is not included for security reasons

 - `main_project/`: Features the primary Jupyter notebook (`data_processing_and_clustering.ipynb`) encapsulating the entire data processing and clustering process.